 How we handle your homeowners or condominium association in Ballston

-We require that the tenant abide by all community and association covenants.
-To assist us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To guide us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+Occasionally, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-- Before you move a tenant into your rental in Ballston
+- Before you lease out your property in Ballston

 - Collections and evictions